-- Cogdell Spencer, Inc.
+- · Cogdell Spencer, Inc.

-- Healthcare Realty Trust, Inc.
+- · Healthcare Realty Trust, Inc.

-- Medical Properties Trust, Inc. National Health Investors.
-Inc.
+- · Medical Properties Trust, Inc.

+- · National Health Investors, Inc.

-- Nationwide Health Properties, Inc.
+- · Nationwide Health Properties, Inc.

-- Omega Healthcare Investors, Inc.
+- · Omega Healthcare Investors, Inc.

-- Apartment/Office/ Diversified REITs
+Apartment/Office/ Diversified REITs

-- Alexandria Real Estate Equities, Inc.
+- · Alexandria Real Estate Equities, Inc.

-- BioMed Realty Trust, Inc.
+- · BioMed Realty Trust, Inc.

 - Hudson Pacific Properties, Inc.

-- Kilrov Realty Corp.
+- · Kilroy Realty Corp.

-- Mission West Properties, Inc.
+- · Mission West Properties, Inc.

 - MPG Office Trust, Inc.

-- PS Business Parks, Inc.
+- · PS Business Parks, Inc.

-- Realty Income Corp.
-Sunstone Hotel Investors, Inc.
+- · Realty Income Corp.

+- · Sunstone Hotel Investors, Inc.

 Due to the differences in total assets between LTC and the Peer Group companies, regression analysis was utilized to size-adjust the data and develop estimated market levels of compensation based on LTC's total asset size.
 The regressed Peer Group data was combined with data from selected compensation surveys to develop estimated market levels for our executives.
 The compensation surveys included real estate industry surveys (National Associates of Real Estate Investment Trusts Compensation Survey and National Real Estate Compensation & Benefits Survey) as well as general industry surveys (Mercer Executive Compensation Survey and Watson Wyatt Top Management Compensation Survey).
-PM&P compared LTC's 2010 total direct compensation (base salary, annual- and long-term incentives) for each executive position against the market compensation levels for similar executives in the Peer Group and the compensation surveys.
+PM&P compared LTC's 2010 total direct compensation (base salary, annual and long-term incentives) for each executive position against the market compensation levels for similar executives in the Peer Group and the compensation surveys.
 LTC's aggregate total direct compensation was slightly below the market 50th percentile on a size adjusted basis.

-The second phase of the engagement began in January 2011 and focused on providing the Compensation Committee with a more comprehensive review of LTC's compensation programs; the second phase is ongoing and consisted of the following activities:
+The second phase of the engagement began in January 2011 and focused on providing the Compensation Committee with a more comprehensive review of LTC's compensation programs; the second phase consisted of the following activities:

 - PM&P conducted confidential interviews with selected executives and the members and the chair of the Compensation Committee.
 Through these interviews PM&P gathered background information regarding the company's current compensation structure as well as management's and the Compensation Committee members' perceptions of the programs.
-Observations gathered through the interviews were summarized and reported to the Committee. - Additional analyses related to equity plan share allocations and utilization, executive beneficial ownership and CEO employment agreement terms among Peer Group REITS. - Development of program recommendations and compensation actions for the Committee to consider based on the competitive findings from the first and second phases of the engagement.
+Observations gathered through the interviews were summarized and reported to the Committee. - Additional analyses related to equity plan share allocations and utilization, executive beneficial ownership and CEO employment agreement terms among Peer Group REITs - Development of program recommendations and compensation actions for the Committee to consider based on the competitive findings from the first and second phases of the engagement.

-The Compensation Committee anticipates utilizing the findings from the PM&P review to provide some guidance with executive compensation decisions in 2011 and beyond.
-The Compensation Committee may also work with PM&P in 2011 to:
+The Compensation Committee utilized the findings from the PM&P review to provide some guidance with executive compensation decisions in 2011.
+During 2011, the Compensation Committee worked with PM&P to: